 Babies.
 Just hearing the word makes us want to cuddle those adorable little infants.
 They’re cuteness is potent, they can calm any anger, and allay any sadness.
 As they grow older, their faces change and we no longer feel the overwhelming urge to cuddle and care for them.
 This raises some scientific questions: are babies meant to be cute?
 Are we hardwired by nature to find them adorable?
 Or is there something more to it?

 All babies have a few things in common: a large, rounded head, a big forehead, large eyes, chubby cheeks, a rounded body and soft, elastic skin.

 This is the Kindchenschema or “Baby Schema” or “cuteness traits”.
 Konrad Lorenz, an Austrian ethologist (ethology is the study of animal behavior) proposed kinderschema in 1943 to explain why we find babies cute.
 According to Lorenz, this is an evolutionary tactic to get us to take care of babies that can’t otherwise do anything for themselves.
 In fact, the kinderschema works on more than just babies.

 Baby animals: kittens, puppies, koalas or chicks, fictional characters like Mickey Mouse or BB-8 from Star Wars all fall inside this cuteness spectrum.
 Take BB-8, for example.
 It has everything that Lorenz would call cute–a large round head that is large in proportion to its larger round body, along with big round eyes.
 All this roundness makes BB-8 look irresistibly chubby.
 BB-8 is so cute that its $149 figure sold out in less than 15 minutes on Amazon.

 What’s the Point of this Cuteness?

-Next time you see an adorable baby and can hardly keep a smile off your face, just remember why.
-To keep the cuteness factor high, let’s all take care of the little ones and keep them from harm.
-Please… don’t use them as footballs.
+Next time you see an adorable baby and struggle to keep a smile off your face, just remember why.
+To keep the cuteness factor high, let’s all take care of the little ones whenever we can and keep them from any harm.